SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 you can leave the body of the extension declaration empty.

-By default, types that conform to a protocol must implement all properties, methods, initializers, and subscripts declared in the protocol.
+By default, types that conform to a protocol must implement all properties, methods, and subscripts declared in the protocol.
 That said, you can mark these protocol member declarations with the ``optional`` attribute to specify that their implementation by a conforming type is optional.
+The ``optional`` attribute can be applied only to protocols that are marked with the ``objc`` attribute.
+As a result, only classes types can adopt and conform to a protocol that contains optional member requirements.
-For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalRequirements`.
+For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalProtocolRequirements`.

+..
+TODO: Currently, you can't check for an optional initializer,
+    so we're leaving those out of the documentation, even though you can mark an initializer with the @optional attribute.
+It's still being decided by the compiler team.
+Update this section if they decide to make everything work properly for optional initializer requirements.

 To restrict the adoption of a protocol to class types only, mark the entire protocol declaration with the ``class_protocol`` attribute.